 In the Gaza Strip, Israeli troops opened fire on Palestinian protesters Wednesday with live ammunition and chemical agents, injuring at least 65 people.
 The protesters were marking the 71st anniversary of the Nakba, or Catastrophe, when hundreds of thousands of Palestinians were forcibly expelled from their homes after the state of Israel was formed.
 One protester was left in serious condition, with 16 injured by gunfire.
 Others were treated for gas inhalation from tear gas and skunk spray, a chemical concoction that smells like corpses and feces.

-Just hours after General Chris Ghika made those comments, U.S. Central Command disputed them in a statement.
+Just hours after Marjor General Christopher Ghika made those comments, U.S. Central Command disputed them in a statement.

 And New York City Mayor Bill de Blasio is running for president, joining a crowded field of 24 contenders for the Democratic nomination.
 De Blasio kicked off his campaign Thursday with a video highlighting his experience as mayor of New York, promising to fight for working families, combat climate change and take on Donald Trump.

-Bill de Blasio: “I will take on the wealthy, I will take on the big corporations, I will not rest until this government serves working people.
-As mayor of the largest city in America I’ve done just that.
+Mayor Bill de Blasio: “I will take on the wealthy.
+I will take on the big corporations.
+I will not rest until this government serves working people.
+As mayor of the largest city in America, I’ve done just that.
 Donald Trump must be stopped.
-I’ve beaten him before and I will do it again.”
+I’ve beaten him before, and I will do it again.”